-During the year the remuneration committee considered all aspects of its policy on executive director remuneration, including benchmarking against industry market rates and considering the appropriateness of long-term incentive plans ("LTIPs").
+During the year the remuneration committee considered all aspects of its policy on executive director remuneration, including benchmarking against industry market rates and considering the appropriateness of longterm incentive plans ("LTIPs").
 The conclusion of this review is that the current policy is in line with the strategy of the group and, accordingly, no substantial changes have been made.
-We will therefore be putting forward a remuneration policy for shareholders to approve at the AGM in August 2017 that is consistent with the previous policy.